programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ## Hierarchical Clustering

 On both a practical and a philosophical level we feel that a [hierarchical clustering](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) approach is more analytically relevant to what we are doing with our PhD abstracts.
-First, while all PhDs are, in some sense, related to one aother as they must build on (and distinguish themselves from) what has come before.
+First, while all PhDs are, in some sense, related to one another as they must build on (and distinguish themselves from) what has come before.
 We might also agree on the existence of a high-level distinction between, say, the interests of Historians and Computer Scientists, especially when it comes to how they write about their work!

 ### How it works